gravitational/teleport/rfd/0029-account-lifecycle.md

 * If account owner or locksmith can edit or create roles and users, display notification:

 ```
-A user <username> can lock the account or cancel it, but has too many privileges and can modify roles
+A user <username> can lock the account or cancel it, but has too many privileges and can modifify roles
 to override protections.

 To improve security and prevent account loss please add a second account locksmith.